Matheusqz/aws-certified-solutions-architect-associate/04-Databases.md

 **THIS IS FOR DISASTER RECOVERY ONLY** it is nho primarily used for improving performance.
 For performance improvement, you nedd Read Replicas.

+#### Available for

+- SQL Server
+- Oracle
+- MySQL SErver
+- PostgreSQL
+- MariaDB

+**TRICK, NOT Aurora** Aurora have Multi-AZ on by nature.

 ### Read Replicas

+Read Replicas allow you to have a read-only copy of your production database.
+This is achieved by using Asynchronous replication from the primary RDS instance to the read replica.
+You use read replicas primarily for very read-heavy database workloads.

+#### Available for

+- Oracle
+- MySQL SErver
+- PostgreSQL
+- MariaDB
+- Aurora

+#### Things to Know about Read Replicas

+- Used for scaling, not for DR!
+- Must have automatic backups turned on in order to deploy a read replica.
+- You can have up to 5 read replica copies of any database.
+- You can have read replicas of read replicas (but watch out for latency)
+- Each read replica will have its own DNS end point
+- You can have read replicas that have Multi-AZ
+- You can create read replicas of Multi-AZ source databases
+- Read replicas can be promoted to be their own databases.
+This breaks the replication.
+- You can have a read replica in a second region

 ## DynamoDB

+Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.
+It is a fully managed database and supports both document and key-value data models.
+Its flexible data model and realiable performance make it a great fit for mobile, web, gaming, ad-tech, IoT and many other applications.

 ## Redshitf